Dan Quayle: Tenure

 In 1986, Quayle was criticized for championing the cause of Daniel Anthony Manion, a candidate for a federal appellate judgeship, who was in law school one year ahead of Quayle.
 The American Bar Association had evaluated Manion as "qualified/unqualified", its lower passing grade.
 Manion was nominated for the Seventh Circuit of the U.S. Court of Appeals by President Ronald Reagan on February 21, 1986, and confirmed by the Senate on June 26, 1986.

+Quayle was active on Armed Services and Labor and Human Resources Committees, emphasizing defense strengthening, SDI, and job creation.
+One of his major legislative accomplishments was co-authoring the 1982 JTPA, which overhauled federal job training programs.

+During Quayle's tenure in the United States Senate, he had served on chairman of a special committee investigating the Senate committee system, often called the "Quayle Committee," focused on procedural reforms.